 Inscyte Corporation has policies and procedures in place to limit access to and use of personal health information by its agents.
+The Privacy Officer is responsible for receiving, assessing and approving or denying requests for access to, or use of, personal health information.
 The policies and procedures prescribe that access and use of personal health information shall be limited to select individuals on the basis of the "need to know" principal.
 The policies and procedures further stipulate that the scope of personal health information used in day-to-day work shall be limited to the least identifiable information and minimum amount of information required to complete the work.